CorndelWithSoftwire/DevOps-Course-Starter/README.md

 ## Running the App

-Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running:
+Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running:
 ```bash
 $ poetry run flask run
 ```